-In your study of Friulian, you have now reached the thirty-third chapter of the book of Genesis.
-The subjects of Gjenesi 33 are: incuintri cun Esaù (meeting with Esau), Jacop al compre il cjamp di Sichem (Jacob buys the land at Shechem).
+In your study of Friulian, you have now reached the thirty-third chapter of the book of Genesis, where the subjects are: incuintri cun Esaù (meeting with Esau), Jacop al compre il cjamp di Sichem (Jacob buys the land at Shechem).

 In verse 1, you read that Jacob lifts his eyes and sees Esau coming: al viodè Esaù che al rivave (he saw Esau who was arriving).
 Esau was not alone: [al jere] compagnât di cuatricent oms (he was accompanied by four hundred men).
 You then read: al dividè i fruts fra Lie, Rachêl e lis dôs siervis, which you will understand as meaning he separated the children between Leah, Rachel and the two handmaids.

 In verse 2, you find a number of usages that indicate position in relation to others: al metè devant lis siervis cui lôr fruts (he put the handmaids with their childen at the front), plui indaûr Lie cui siei fruts (Leah with her children farther behind) e plui indaûr ancjemò Rachêl e Josef (and Rachel and Joseph farther behind still).

 You will recognise, in verse 4, a vairin as being the third-person plural of the passât sempliç of the verb vaî (to cry, to weep).